-Answer Set Programming (ASP) [1,2] is a purely declarative programming paradigm based on nonmonotonic reasoning and logic programming.
+Answer Set Programming (ASP) [1,2] is a purely-declarative programming paradigm based on nonmonotonic reasoning and logic programming.
 The idea of answer set programming is to represent a given computational problem by a logic program whose answer sets correspond to solutions, and then use an answer set solver to find such solutions [3].
-The language of ASP is based on rules, allowing for both disjunction in the head of the rules and nonmonotonic negation in the body.
-ASP is very expressive, allowing for representing every property in the second level of the polynomial hierarchy.
-Therefore, ASP is strictly more expressive than using encodings based on satisfiability of propositional formulas (unless P = NP).
+The language of ASP is very expressive, allowing for both disjunction in the head of the rules and nonmonotonic negation in the body, and able to represent every property in the second level of the polynomial hierarchy.
+Therefore, ASP is strictly more powerful than propositional logic unless P = NP.